7 min read

 It reminisces about their lives, sharing stories about their qualities, beliefs, and achievements in life.

-The style and tone of a eulogy depends on the funeral service, and the person the reading is for.
+The style and tone of this tribute depends on the funeral service, and the person the reading is for.
+Some can be light hearted or more solemn, but it will depend on the personality of the deceased and the preferences of the family and close friends.

 Writing a eulogy can feel like a big responsibility.
 Making sure your words pay proper tribute to a special person is the ultimate goal.